akhsiM/modern-react-with-redux-2020/README.md

   - Redux Form
     - How to validate form submission
     - Dealing with error messages and validation
+    - Dealing with initial values
+    - Avoid changes to certain properties (using lodash)
+    - PUT vs PATCH request
   - REST-based server component
   - How to combine Redux Form and Redux `connect`
   - Object-based reducer using key-interpolation syntax, and how it differs from array-based reducer.